 According to my research, wood has anti-bacterial properties.
 However, as a parent, I have trouble taking that at face value.
 So instead, soak a cloth in white vinegar and wipe the toys down occasionally.
 Vinegar will clean and acts as a mild disinfectant, so I consider this a great cleaning method for wooden toys.
 They don’t need to be cleaned very often, but if they do need a good cleanse, this is all you need to do.
 The vinegar smell will dissipate within minutes.

 Why is Toy Cleaning Important?

 There are tons of reasons, but for me, the biggest one would be to keep kids as healthy as possible.
 Kids are always getting sick and because they are always playing with toys (and each other), cleaning toys is crucial to keeping germs at bay, especially during the colder indoor months.

 - Clean fallen toys with a baby wipe if you are out and can’t properly clean the toy.

-- Baby and toddler toys should be cleaned once or twice weekly since they are often placed in the child’s mouth, and can also be shared with other children.
+- Clean baby and toddler toys once or twice weekly, since they often go in a child’s mouth and are potentially shared with other children.
 Children’s toys can be cleaned monthly and plush toys can be cleaned a couple times per year.